kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

       filePattern: "*"
     }

-Now I can upload my application build to S3 with one command:
+Now I can upload my Ember application build to S3 with one command:

     $ ember deploy

 ### Enable Static Site Hosting on S3

-To view the app, I need to enable static site hosting on my S3 bucket:
+To use the app, I need to enable static site hosting on my S3 bucket:

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
 1. Select the app.[appdomain].com bucket, click **Properties**, then click **Static Website Hosting**.
 1. Click **Enable Website Hosting**.
-1. Set **Index Document** to "index.html".
+1. Set **Index Document** to `index.html`.
 1. Click **Save**.

 ### Set S3 Routing Rules

-If I click the **Endpoint** link to `app.[appdomain].com.s3-website-us-east-1.amazonaws.com`, I will now see my Ember app loaded in the browser!
-However, if I try to reload the page on any URL but the root, I get a 404 error.
-I need to configure routing rules so that S3 knows to route all requests to my `index.html`:
+When I click the **Endpoint** link to `app.[appdomain].com.s3-website-us-east-1.amazonaws.com`, I see my Ember app running in the browser!
+However, when I reload the page on any route but the root, I see a 404 error.
+I need to configure routing rules so that S3 knows to route all requests to `index.html`:

 1. Under the **Static Website Hosting** settings, click **Edit Redirection Rules**.
-1. Copy/paste the following rules into the textarea (replacing `app.[appdomain].com` with the actual bucket name):
+1. Copy/paste the following rules into the textarea (replacing `app.[appdomain].com` with the bucket name):

 <pre><code>&lt;RoutingRules&gt;
     &lt;RoutingRule&gt;